-A. All investment advisors or portfolio managers who are involved in the investment management of the Fund shall disclose in writing, on a timely basis, the nature and extent of his/her interest, including any material interest in any equity that is a party to the transaction with the Foundation.
+- A. All investment advisors or portfolio managers who are involved in the investment management of the Fund shall disclose in writing, on a timely basis, the nature and extent of his/her interest, including any material interest in any equity that is a party to the transaction with the Foundation. - B. The Foundation shall also ensure that the Foundation's conflict of interest policies and procedures with respect to the investment of the Fund include provisions on voting, prohibited transactions, continuing disclosure and voidance standards. - C. The Custodian and any other agent who may have responsibility for the assets of the Foundation shall disclose in writing, on a timely basis, the nature and extent of his/her interest, including any material interest in any equity that is a party to the transaction with the Foundation.